gbmhunter/blog/content/programming/a-comparison-of-embedded-platforms-and-hals/_index.md

 Many Arduino libraries make assumptions about what SPI/I2C peripheral you are using.
 For example, most just assume (and use) the `SPI` interface), which is a global variable to your first SPI interface.

+Digital and analogue pins are read from/written to using global functions like `digitalRead()`.
+Whilst this is simple and easy to use, it does impose some limitations when trying to perform unit testing and create mock hardware.
+Without any Pin objects, you cannot really utilize dependency injection to replace real hardware pins with mocked test pins (although you could pass in the `digitalRead()` function, and then mock that?).

 ## PlatformIO

 ### Ratings